Junior Eurovision Song Contest 2025: Production

 In July 2025, the Government of Georgia allocated to hosting the contest from its reserve fund; this figure had been raised to by November 2025.

-The 2025 contest is set to be the first one in the history of the event without accredited press.
+The creation of the background music as well as the opening and interval acts was overseen by music producer Giga Kukhianidze.
+Repeating his function from the previous edition was Marvin Dietmann as artistic director.

 Slogan, visual and stage design

 In August 2025, ESC director Martin Green revealed that "United by Music", the permanent slogan of the Eurovision Song Contest since November 2023, would also be adopted by the Junior Eurovision Song Contest in order to make the two events "come within the same brand family".